Rhubarb leaves poisoning

 - Oxalic acid

-The leaves (leaf blade) of the rhubarb plant; the stalk can be eaten.
+These substances are found in the leaves (leaf blade) of the rhubarb plant.
+The stalk can be eaten.

 - Breathing difficulty